Curled Pondweed

 Cultural

-Benthic barriers made from a variety of materials can be placed over an infestation to prevent sunlight from reaching the plants and restrict upward growth.
-Installation should occur during spring to prevent the plants from exceeding 0.5 m tall and greatly increasing their biomass.
+Benthic barriers made from a variety of materials (such as heavy, opaque plastic) can be placed over an infestation to prevent sunlight from reaching the plants and restrict upward growth.
+The installation should occur during spring to prevent the plants from exceeding 0.5 m tall and greatly increasing their biomass.

 Mechanical

-Raking and hand-cutting Curled Pondweed is a relatively effective method of mechanical control but should be performed early in the season.
+Raking and hand-cutting curled pondweed is a relatively effective mechanical control method but should be performed early in the season.
 Ensure that as many plant fragments are removed as possible, as any left could produce new plants.
 Cutting at the sediment surface has been shown to reduce turion production.

 Mechanical methods generally need to be repeated for several years, and monitored thereafter to ensure the plant doesn’t re-establish.